 The most common of the many slang expressions used towards the police is 'copper', i.e., he who cops the offending member!

 Our HANDCOP was designed in 2015 by 4TAC5.COM (Advanced Training and Consultancy Services).

 By taking a prehistoric method of restraint and combining it with modern materials and knowledge of restraint escape and counter escape methods

-Karl has designed a restraint that is both convenient to carry (can be worn like a bracelet)
+4TAC5.COM have designed a restraint that is both convenient to carry (can be worn like a bracelet)

 and easy to deploy (minimal training required) and when applied correctly (double locked) it is very difficult to escape from.